 Pillar 3 sets out disclosure requirements regarding capital and risk management.
 The disclosure requirements aim to complement the minimum capital requirements (Pillar 1) and the supervisory review process (Pillar 2) and aim to encourage market discipline by allowing market participants to assess key pieces of information on risk exposure and the risk assessment process of the firm.

 In regard to the disclosure statement, the rules provide that we may omit one or more of the required disclosures if we believe that the information is immaterial.
 Materiality is based on the criteria that the omission or misstatement of material information could change or influence the assessment or decision of a user relying on that information for the purposes of making economic decisions.

 Risk management is the responsibility of the Board of Directors and is led by the firm’s Compliance Officer.
-Risks are identified by staff, including the Directors and Compliance Officer, and a risk register produced by business function, which is then presented to and reviewed for effectiveness by the Board on a quarterly basis.
+Risks are identified by staff, including the Directors and Compliance Officer, and a risk register produced by business function, which is then presented to and reviewed for effectiveness by the Board on an annual basis.
 Any significant risks without adequate mitigation in place, for example, risks which remain High (Red on the RAG rating system) after mitigation, are discussed in detail at Board level, with a view to deciding how to improve the mitigation and reduce the net risk.
 This process is part of a wider formal planning and review cycle throughout the year, in relation to risk management, financial projections and compliance monitoring.
 GBIM also contracts independent compliance consultants who review the firm’s own internal compliance monitoring processes.

 We are generally risk-averse in all matters relating to client administration and take-on, safety of all stakeholders, and the regulatory and legal environment.